 - Content creation required from the influencer

-- The type of medium you will work with - a single image, carousel, video, Instagram, or Facebook stories
+- The type of medium you will work with - a single image, carousel, video, Instagram stories, or Facebook stories

-- How to create a Facebook Business Manager account (in the case that you want to work with an influencer but they don't have an FBM set up, give them the tools to thrive!)
+- How to create a Facebook Business Manager account (if you want to work with an influencer but don't have an FBM set up, give them the tools to thrive)

 Document all of the ins and outs of your whitelisting campaign so that when you approach influencers to work with, expectations will be clear and concise.

-Running longer ads during your influencer whitelisting campaign will help your brand see more exposure and accurately test which creatives are generating more leads.
+Running longer ads during your influencer whitelisting campaign will help your brand get more exposure and accurately test which creatives are generating more leads.

-In order to accurately A/B test your ads under the influencer's profile, it is best to run the ads for around 15 days.
+To accurately A/B test your ads under the influencer's profile, it is best to run them for around 15 days.
 This way, you can track what is converting and make adjustments to the ads that garnered less success.

 Are you ready to harness the power of influencer whitelisting?
 Let us know how influencer whitelisting has helped your brand grow!

-Ready to turn your customers into your army of brand ambassadors?
+Ready to turn your customers into your thriving crew of brand ambassadors?
 If so, watch the epic CrewFire demo video or get in touch with us to learn how you can drive more referrals, word-of-mouth, and user-generated content for your Shopify store.

-Get in touch w/ Alan (Founder/CEO - CrewFire):
+Get in touch w/ Rony (CEO - CrewFire)